 Grades at secondary and upper secondary level.

-Each grading step has a value.
-Grade E has a value of 10, and the value of each grade over E increases by 2.5, so the highest value for a grade is 20.
+Each grade is given a numerical value.
+Grade E has a value of 10, and the value of each grade over E increases by 2.5, so the highest possible value for a grade is 20.
 Results that are not approved are given the grade F, which has a value of 0.

 - A – 20

 - C – 15

 - E – 10